Effective strategies for managing team workload

 Production metrics:

-• Lead Time: Time from task assignment to completion
+• Lead Time: Total time from task assignment to delivery

-• Cycle Time: Actual active working time on a task
+• Cycle Time: Active working time on a task, excluding waiting

 Team wellbeing metrics:

-• Employee Net Promoter Score (eNPS): Willingness of employees to recommend the company as a workplace
+• Employee Net Promoter Score (eNPS): Willingness to recommend the organization as a workplace — a leading indicator of retention risk

-• Retention Rate: Percentage of employees who stay with the company
+• Retention Rate: Percentage of employees remaining over a defined period

-• Sick Days: Number of sick days taken (a stress indicator)
+• Sick Days: Volume of sick days taken, tracked as an organizational stress indicator

 Balancing metrics:

-Henry Ford’s "$5 Workday" (1914): On January 5, 1914, Ford Motor Company doubled the minimum daily wage to $5 and reduced the shift length from 9 to 8 hours.
-The influx of job applicants skyrocketed, turnover plummeted, and assembly line productivity surged — a prime example of how sensible limits on working hours can boost efficiency.
+On January 5, 1914, Ford Motor Company doubled the minimum daily wage to $5 and reduced the shift length from 9 to 8 hours.
+The number of job applicants increased substantially, employee turnover dropped significantly, and assembly line productivity increased — demonstrating that defined limits on working hours, when implemented with corresponding compensation, produce efficiency gains rather than output losses.

 Related articles:

-For maximizing team productivity, check out Effective freelancer management practices.
+For strategies on maximizing distributed team productivity, read Effective freelancer management practices.

-Improve focus and output with Deep work strategies: Achieve peak focus and productivity.
+For techniques on improving individual and team focus quality, read Deep work strategies: Achieve peak focus and productivity.

 Conclusion